Tyrn/wei/the-insider-en.typ

 by his superior, venting his anger at his wife.

-     Kissur agreed  with this argument but  he  claimed  that he would  keep Adini  and  have  some words with  him  about his pilfering  -  it's kind of doubtful that Adini had stolen only two rugs.
-Bemish agreed and he shouldn't have  -  the next morning  they found  Adini hung  on the gate of  Shavash's luxurious mansion.
+     Kissur agreed  with this argument but  he  claimed  that he would  keep Adini  and  have  some words with  him  about his pilfering---it's kind of doubtful that Adini had stolen only two rugs.
+Bemish agreed and he shouldn't have---the next morning  they found  Adini hung  on the gate of  Shavash's luxurious mansion.

      Everybody  thought that  the Assalah company director himself  had gave this order and they respected Bemish mightily for adhering to local customs;
-Kissur proved to Bemish that it was crystal clear -  the guy was  rotten all the way through,  complete  as  a water putrefied nut.
+Kissur proved to Bemish that it was crystal clear---the guy was  rotten all the way through,  complete  as  a water putrefied nut.
 Hanged Adini visited Bemish's dreams for  a week  or two and then stopped.
 The  painting with the dragon and the princess Terence, of course,  returned to the palace the same